 What do you do when the telemarketer calls?

 The majority of our respondents simply don’t answer the phone.
 Just like every other form of spam, the most common response is to ignore it.
-5% of respondents report being rude to telemarketers.
+But 1 in 5 pick up the phone, and 7% of respondents report being rude to telemarketers.
 Although I don’t recommend being uncivil in any context, I do understand.
 The telemarketer was rude first by interrupting.